CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/02-filter-sort.md

     ![](../media/7.png)

-## Retrieve pages of results with OFFSET and FETCH
+## Task 3: Retrieve pages of results with OFFSET and FETCH

 User interfaces and reports often present large volumes of data as pages, you make them easier to navigate on a screen.